A topic from the subject of Titration in Chemistry.

 Basic Concepts

 The basic principle of titration is to add a known volume of a standardized reagent (titrant) to a sample containing the analyte until a reaction occurs.
-The endpoint of the titration is reached when the stoichiometric equivalence point is achieved, which means that all of the analyte has reacted with the titrant.
+The endpoint of the titration is reached when the stoichiometric equivalence point is achieved, meaning all of the analyte has reacted with the titrant.
+The point at which the indicator changes color is the endpoint, which ideally is very close to the equivalence point.

 Equipment and Techniques